The Tavern Maid

 Nirvatha stared thoughtfully at her for a few moments and suddenly gasped in realization.
 “By the gods...
 Balaram?”

-Balini inhaled sharply and threw herself at Nirvatha, tears already rolling down her cheeks.
+Balini inhaled sharply and threw herself at Nirvatha, tears already welling in her eyes.
 “You’re alive!” she exclaimed.
 She pulled back and stared disbelievingly at Nirvatha’s stunned face.
 “All this time, I thought- I can’t believe it.”

 “Yes, I’m alive.
 But look at you!
 You’ve changed,” Nirvatha said in surprise, clasping her friend by the shoulder.